 Lake life with the family in Kelowna is hard to beat.
 Delicious fresh fruit from the market, boating on Okanagan Lake, and tasty ice cream.

-If you can't make it to the Kelowna Farmers' & Crafters' Market on Saturday, don't worry, there is another chance on Sunday, downtown on St. Paul Street.
+If you can't make it to the Kelowna Farmers' & Crafters' Market on Saturday, don't worry, there is another chance on Sunday, downtown on St. Paul Street (Downtown Farmer's Market is temporarily closed for the 2020 season).

 Lots of options for fresh produce, art and crafts, and great food.
 We grabbed some in-season strawberries from a local farm!